 If you or your partner has or recently had MPX symptoms, or you have a new or unexplained rash anywhere on your body, do not have sex and see a healthcare provider.

 JYNNEOS is a vaccine that can help prevent MPX infection.
 JYNNEOS is approved for adults 18 & over.
-It is a two dose injection series in the upper arm at least four weeks apart.
+It is a two dose injection series at least four weeks apart.
 CDC advises that people exposed to MPX be given the vaccine to prevent them from developing the disease.

 - Must be a Marin County resident